DataDog/watermarkpodautoscaler/README.md

 ### The process

-Create your [WPA](https://github.com/DataDog/watermarkpodautoscaler/blob/charlyf/readme/deploy/crds/datadoghq_v1alpha1_watermarkpodautoscaler_cr.yaml) in the same namespace as your target deployment, then create an HPA targeting a deployment that does not exist, but configure the same metric as in the WPA.
+Create your [WPA](https://github.com/DataDog/watermarkpodautoscaler/blob/master/deploy/crds/datadoghq_v1alpha1_watermarkpodautoscaler_cr.yaml) in the same namespace as your target deployment, then create an HPA targeting a deployment that does not exist, but configure the same metric as in the WPA.
 This is because I have not implemented the informer on the DCA side to watch for WPAs.

+The Datadog Cluster Agent will pick up the Creation/Update/Deletion event and parse through the Spec of the WPA to extract the metric and scope to get from Datadog.

 ### Concrete examples

-In this example we are using the following configuration:
+In this example we are using the following Spec configuration:
 ```
     downscaleForbiddenWindowSeconds: 60
     upscaleForbiddenWindowSeconds: 30